Kotlin/kotlin-spec/src/kotlin.core/expressions.md

   ~  _isOperator_ {_NL_} _type_

-**When expression** is alike a **conditional expression** in the sense that it allows several different other expressions (*cases*) to be evaluated depending on boolean conditions.
+**When expression** is alike a **conditional expression** in the sense that it allows several different control structure bodies (*cases*) to be evaluated depending on boolean conditions.
 The key difference, however, is that when expressions may include several different conditions.
 When expression has two different forms: with bound value and without it.